rai-project/go-cupti/README.md

 The callback functions are publised to a tracing server.
 You need to have a carml_config.yml and the tracing server running to see the spans.
 Refer to [CarML Config](https://github.com/rai-project/carml/blob/master/docs/installation.md#carml-configuration) and [Starting Tracer Server](https://github.com/rai-project/carml/blob/master/docs/installation.md#starting-tracer-server)

+Make sure `/usr/local/cuda/lib64` and `/usr/local/cuda/extras/CUPTI/lib64` are in your LD_LIBRARY_PATH

 ```
 cd examples/vector_add
 make